wjgoarxiv/LongChatGPT/README.md

 ```
 Now, the program will save the output file as `OUTPUT.md` in the current directory.
 You can check the `demoOUTPUT.md` file in the `demo` directory.

-Note that ChatGPT sometimes makes undesired outputs.
-In this case, you should try a few times to get the best result.
+__Note that ChatGPT sometimes makes unexpected outputs!__ In this case, you should __try a few more times__ to get the best result.
 You can revise prompts or intermediate chat contents, you can visit [ChatGPT official website](https://chat.openai.com).
 Good luck with your works! 💪🏻

 ## Contributing
-To enhance the `longchatgpt` program, please share your initial & final prompt ideas, and your feedbacks.
+#### To enhance the `longchatgpt` program, please share your initial & final prompt ideas, and your feedbacks.
 Use `Pull Requests` to contribute to the project.
 The power of collective intelligence would be the best way to improve the program! 🔌

 ## Dependencies